spodgorny9/spodgorny9/README.md

 ## Introduction

 ### Background
 My name is Slater Podgorny and in June of 2022 I will be graduating from the University of Denver with a degree in Business Information and Analytics and minors in Environmental Science and Leadership Studies.
+I grew up in the small town of Paonia, Colorado and was appealed to the University of Denver because it would keep me close to the mountains.
+When I started at DU I was unsure about what I wanted to study but the reputation of the Daniels College of Business and the flexibility of many business degrees caught my attention.

 <!--
 **spodgorny9/spodgorny9** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.